Black Legend: America

 With this background, Powell argues that the rebels were able to use the black legend as a propaganda weapon against the metropolis.
 Countless manifestos and proclamations were published quoting and praising Las Casas, poems and hymns describing the depraved nature of the "Spaniards", letters and pamphlets designed to advance the patriotic cause.
 One of the first was the Peruvian Juan Pablo Vizcardo y Guzmán in his Carta dirigida a los españoles americanos por uno de sus compatriotas, accusing the metropolis of the serious exploitation suffered, summarizing the situation as «ingratitude, injustice, servitude and desolation».
 Another example is one of the great heroes of American independence, Simón Bolívar, an admirer of Las Casas, whose texts he would use profusely, blamed the Spanish for all the sins committed in America (by Creoles and non-Creoles) in the last 200 years, making the Creoles the victims, the "colonized".
 He would also be one of the first to appeal for the theft of American wealth and claim its return.

 This anti-Spanish mentality was maintained during the 19th century and part of the 20th among the liberal elites, who considered "de-Hispanization" the solution to national problems.
 The historian Powell affirms that as a consequence of denigrating Spanish culture, it has been possible to denigrate their own, of which the first is a part, both in their own eyes and in foreign eyes.
 In addition, the fact would have produced a certain lack of roots among the American peoples, by rejecting part of their own.

+During the War of the Pacific (1879–1884) some Chilean narratives portrayed the war against Peru and Bolivia as a "civilizing crusade" against a backward Ancien régime that fought with armies of Indigenous barbarians.
+Thus, Bolivia and Peru were negatively portrayed to represent a backward Spanish past which Chile had superseded.